RuslanLevond/final-year-project/README.md

 * Launching the Framework on Startup
 * Setup Lora Transceiver

+#### Configuring SSH key to download audio from Edge without password

+Gateway Raspberry Pi can download audio saved on the Edge Raspberry Pi when they are connected to the same network.
+To not be prompted for password for every audio file download, use [this tutorial](https://pimylifeup.com/raspberry-pi-ssh-keys/) to generate SSH keys and copy them over to the Edge.

 ## Arduino Configurations

 By following the described procedures, you would be able to run edge Arduino framework